celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

   })
 ```

-The ‘deploy’ function accepts a string - contract name, as the first argument and an object as the second argument.
+The `deploy` function accepts a string - contract name, as the first argument and an object as the second argument.

 1. **from**: The deployer of the contract.